aleksei-kashapov/nncf_pytorch/docs/compression_algorithms/Quantization.md

 This leads to accuracy degradation.

 To fix this issue inside NNCF, weight tensors are quantized in 8 bits but only 7 bits are effectively used.
 This regime is used when `"target_device": "CPU"` set.
-As this problem doesn't appear on CPU with VNNI instructions we recommend to set `"target_device": "CPU_VNNI"`, in which all tensors are quantized in 8 bits by default to achieve the maximum accuracy

 ---